mastercomfig/mastercomfig/docs/os/windows.md

 ## Fix Windows Defender performance bug on Intel CPUs

 Currently, there is a bug with Windows Defender where it will spam an Intel CPU feature until another program has used it.
 This can significantly reduce performance, up to 6%.
-You can use [Control Counter](https://www.techpowerup.com/download/counter-control/)'s Reset button to mark this feature as used and stop the spam from Defender.
+You can use [Counter Control](https://www.techpowerup.com/download/counter-control/)'s Reset button to mark this feature as used and stop the spam from Defender.
 [Read more here](https://www.pcmag.com/news/intel-cpu-performance-takes-a-big-hit-due-to-windows-defender-bug).

 ## Disable Visual Effects